 Board Member

-Dale Rio is a photographic artist whose work explores issues such as mortality, human constructs, and man’s relationship with the natural world.
-Her work has been shown extensively in the U.S., as well as in England, Germany, and New Zealand.
-Her images reside in private collections and have been reproduced in countless publications.
-Dale received a BA in Studio Art from Smith College in 1993 and an MFA in Photography from Pratt Institute in 1996.
-In 1997, she was awarded a Fulbright Travel Grant and the Miguel Vinciguerra Grant to document life in rural Sicily.
-Upon her return to the States, Dale embarked upon a varied photographic career that has included freelancing, serving as a master darkroom printer, teaching, curating, and editing.
-She has attended residencies at Penland, the Studios at MASS MoCA, and the Farmington Valley Arts Center and will be in residence at Ars BioArctica in 2023.
-Dale co-founded The Halide Project, a Philadelphia-based non-profit whose mission is the support of film and historic process photography.
-In 2021, she launched Point A to Point B: analog explorations and in 2022 she founded Lux et Libera: women at the intersection of light and chemistry.
+Dale Rio is a photographic artist whose work explores mortality, human constructs, and our relationship with the natural world.
+Her photographs have been exhibited widely in the United States and abroad, and are held in private collections and publications.
+She earned a BA from Smith College and an MFA from Pratt Institute, and in 1997 received a Fulbright Travel Grant and the Miguel Vinciguerra Grant to document life in rural Sicily.
+Dale has worked as a photographer, master printer, educator, curator, and editor, and has attended residencies at Penland, MASS MoCA, the Farmington Valley Arts Center, and Ars BioArctica.
+She co-founded The Halide Project in Philadelphia and later launched Point A to Point B and Lux et Libera.

 Bernard van der Lande